habibrosyad/sapper-rollup-css-issue/README.md

 # sapper-rollup-css-issue

 The repo is a reproduction attempt of a CSS bundling issue in [sapper-template-rollup](https://github.com/sveltejs/sapper-template-rollup) when upgrading from rollup version 1 to 2.
-The issue summary can be seen in https://github.com/sveltejs/sapper-template/issues/233.
+The issue summary can be seen in https://github.com/sveltejs/sapper-template/issues/233 and https://github.com/rollup/rollup/issues/3655.

 ## Getting started